-Looking for ways to dramatically increase conversions on your site?
-Then, exit-intent popups will be the not-so-secret weapon that will get you there.
+Do you want to increase conversions on your website dramatically?
+Exit-intent popups are the not-so-secret weapon that will get you there.

-In this article, we’ll show you 40 exit popup hacks that will substantially grow your subscribers and revenue.
+This article will show you 40 exit-intent popup hacks, with examples and real-life case studies, that can substantially grow your subscribers and revenue.

 Exit-intent® technology lets you make one last effort to convert visitors as they’re about to leave your site.